jeffreypersons/CS153-Compilers/README.md

-# Project assignments for SJSU's CS 153 (Compilers) course.
-Starring Jeff, Itaru, Ki Sung, and Ben.
+# Team Assignments for SJSU's CS 153 (Compilers) course.
+Starring Jeff, Itaru, Ben, and Ki Sung.

 ## WHAT YOU SHOULD ALWAYS DO